willox/gmod-csweapons/README.md

 Progress so far:

-CSBase completed.

-CSBaseGun is missing bullet penetration, zooming and shotgun related code.

-AK47 completed.

-M249 completed.

-M4A1 completed.

-USP45 completed.
+Bases are completed.

+All weapons besides the glock are completed.

-P90 completed.
+Flashbang is completed.

 Glock almost completed, only the burstfire needs to be the same as the original.